2 minute read

 Overview

-One of the coolest things about OpenShift is the Role Based Access Control, that allows the administrators, SREs, etc to control and manage who/when/how the users can create/manage the different objects inside of OpenShift cluster.
+One of the coolest things about OpenShift is the Role Based Access Control, that allows the administrators, SREs, etc to control and manage who/when/how the users can create/manage the different objects inside an OpenShift cluster.

 Let’s deep dive!